William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 After the war a concentration of Chinese people living in central Birmingham was provided for by Chinese shops and services south and west of the Bull Ring in the Hurst Street area.

-The district was deliberately developed as the Chinese Quarter from the late 1970s.
+The district was deliberately developed by the City Council as the Chinese Quarter from the late 1970s.

-In the middle of the Holloway Circus roundabout close to the Chinese Quarter stands the Pagoda.
+In the middle of the Holloway Circus roundabout close to the Chinese Quarter stands the Pagoda, giving the roundabout its popular name of Pagoda Island.
 Standing over 12m high this granite monument was hand-carved in China and presented in 1998 to the City by Wing Yip in thanks for providing a home and support.
 Arriving from Hong Kong in 1959 he opened a Chinese restaurant at Clacton-on-Sea, moving 11 years later to Birmingham to open a Chinese grocer's shop in Digbeth supplying genuine Chinese products to restaurants and to Chinese families.
 The business moved to larger premises in Coventry Street where it stayed for 17 years until, in 1992, Wing Yip moved to large purpose-built premises in Nechells

 Click on the images below for a larger picture.